 While there may be other investment options available, using an account specifically designed for schooling expenses is the best way to go.
 That way you don’t miss out on any of the benefits (lower fees, tax breaks, fewer risks).
 Here are a few of your best options:

 - 529 Savings Plan – An investment account intended to make saving for education simple and cost-effective, relatives and friends can deposit funds directly into a 529 account, making it an easy way to contribute to a child’s future.
 529 plan gains are tax-deferred, and funds can be withdrawn without paying taxes so long as they are used for approved school expenses.
-Just make sure you shop around
+Just make sure you

 for the lowest fees possible.